-- The train ride ended in New Brunswick, N.J., at 5 p.m.
+- The train ride ended in New Brunswick, New Jersey, at 5 p.m.

 Note about use of United States: Use "U.S." only as an adjective, otherwise spell it out.
 "She studied U.S. culture of the 1950s."
 "She studied the culture of the United States from the 1950s."

-The first name listed should be used with a city, town, village, etc.; the second is the zip code abbreviation to use when referencing a full postal address in text.
+Use the zip code abbreviation below when referencing a full postal address in text.

 Do not use states with these U.S. cities:

 |Chicago||Los Angeles||St. Louis|

 |Cincinnati||Miami||Salt Lake City|

 |Detroit||New York City||Seattle|